 \subsection{Implicit restarts}

-As $k$ increases, the SOAR or MSOAR method and the RSOAR method become costly and impractical due to storage requirement and/or computational cost.
-So it is generally necessary to restart them for practical purposes.
-That is, for a given maximum $k$, if the methods do not converge yet, we select a new starting vector $u^+$ or $u_1^+,\ u_2^+$ based on the information available to construct a better subspace $\mathcal{G}_k(A, B;u^+)$ or $\mathcal{G}_k(A, B;u_1^+,u_2^+)$ that contains richer information on the eigenvectors $x$ associated with the desired eigenvalues $\lambda$ and compute new better approximate eigenpairs with respect to $\mathcal{G}_k(A, B;u^+)$ or $\mathcal{G}_k(A, B;u_1^+,u_2^+)$.
+As step $k$ increases, the GSOAR and RGSOAR methods become expensive and impractical due to storage requirement and/or computational cost.
+So restarting is generally necessary.
+That is, for a given maximum $k$ and the subspace ${\cal G}_k(A,B;q_1,p_1)$ with $q_1$ and $p_1$ normalized, if the methods do not converge yet, based on the information available, we select new unit length vectors $q_1^+$ and $ p_1^+$ to construct a better subspace $\mathcal{G}_k(A, B;q_1^+,p_1^+)$ that contains richer information on the desired eigenvectors $x$.
+We then extract new better approximate eigenpairs with respect to $\mathcal{G}_k(A, B;q_1^+,p_1^+)$.
 Proceed in such a way until the methods converge.